Baxi Boilers: Compare Efficiency, Warranty & Price

 With roots going back to 1866 and a UK network of over 200 skilled engineers, Baxi has always been focused on innovation, technology and excellence.
-All Baxi boilers are designed to run on natural gas but LPG conversion is available on certain models.
+All Baxi boilers are designed to run on natural gas, but liquefied petroleum gas (LPG) conversion is available on certain models.

 When comparing boilers there are a few important things to look out for, including output rating, efficiency, warranty length and potential price.

-- Output rating: Measured in kilowatts (kW), the output rating will give you an idea of how much power the boiler is capable of putting out.
-This is one of the most important things to check when comparing boilers as a certain output rating will be more suitable to the heating and hot water demands of your home.
+- Output rating: Measured in kilowatts (kW), the output rating will give you an idea of how powerful the boiler is.
+This is one of the most important things to check when comparing boilers, as a certain output rating will be more suitable to the heating and hot water demands of your home.

 - Efficiency: Shows how much of the fuel used by the boiler is converted into energy used to heat the central heating system and domestic hot water.
 Many modern Baxi boilers have an ErP efficiency rating of 93%.
 This means that for every £1 spent heating your home, only 7p is lost to the waste gases produced as a gas boiler operates.